zulustation/zulu/README.md

 smaller), but this behavior is optional and up to you.

 Our current beta test network [Battery Station][zg-beta] runs as a parachain.
-To connect your Zeitgeist parachain node, follow the tutorial at our [documentation site][bs-docs].
+To connect your Zulu parachain node, follow the tutorial at our [documentation site][bs-docs].

 Alternatively you can run a non-parachain node, which is usually only necessary for testing purposes, by executing the following command:

 ```
-cargo run --release --bin zeitgeist -- <node-options-and-flags>
+cargo run --release --bin zulu -- <node-options-and-flags>
 ```

 A common value for `<node-options-and-flags>` is `--dev --tmp`, which runs a